|

 The Lease Clauses That Quietly Cost You Money

-Lease hidden fees buried in lease addenda are a growing problem.
-Renters nationwide pay an estimated $3.7 billion annually in what consumer advocates call junk fees, charges layered onto rent that include things like monthly amenity fees for a gym you never use, trash removal fees on top of municipal waste service you already pay for through taxes, package delivery fees billed regardless of whether you received a package, pest control fees charged monthly whether or not pest control was performed, and payment processing fees simply for paying rent electronically.
-These fees are disclosed, technically.
-They are in the addenda attached to leases most tenants do not read.
-But the advertised rent figure that drew you in does not include them.
+Junk fees are charges layered onto rent beyond the base amount.
+Consumer advocates estimate renters pay around $3.7 billion annually in these fees.
+They typically include monthly amenity fees for facilities you may never use, trash removal fees on top of municipal waste service already covered by taxes, package delivery fees billed regardless of whether you received a package, pest control fees charged monthly whether or not pest control was performed, and payment processing fees simply for paying rent electronically.

 The Security Deposit Trap Nobody Explains